 Cass Information Systems, Inc. ("Cass" or the "Company") is a leading provider of payment and information processing services to large manufacturing, distribution and retail enterprises across the United States.
 The Company provides transportation invoice rating, payment processing, auditing, accounting and transportation information to many of the nation's largest companies.
 It is also a processor and payer of energy invoices, including electricity, gas, waste, and other facility related expenses.
-Additionally, Cass competes in the telecommunications expense management market which includes bill processing, audit and payment services for telephone, data line, wireless and communication equipment expense.
+Further, Cass competes in the telecommunications expense management market which includes bill processing, audit and payment services for telephone, data line, wireless and communication equipment expense.
+Cass also provides a B2B payment platform for clients that require an agile fintech partner.
 The Company, through its wholly owned bank subsidiary, Cass Commercial Bank (the "Bank"), also provides commercial banking services.
-The Bank's primary focus is to support the Company's payment operations and provide banking services to its target markets, which include privately-owned businesses and churches and church-related ministries.
+The Bank's primary focus is to support the Company's payment operations and provide banking services to its target markets, which include privately-owned businesses and faith-based ministries.
 Services include commercial and commercial real estate loans, checking, savings and time deposit accounts and other cash management services.